Posts in Community

 My parents attended Yale-in-China in the late 1930s, during the turmoil of the Japanese invasion of China.
 That both families chose to enroll their offspring to a missionary-founded middle school and then to Hua Chung amid ongoing conflict and economic hardship speaks to the vision of both sets of my grandparents.

-My paternal grandfather from ChunShan
+Left: My maternal grandparents from Wuhan; Right: My paternal grandfather from ChunShan

 Soon after reporting for classes at Hua Chung, the administration, faculty and students trekked from Wuhan toward Yunnan to escape from the bombings.
 Classes and labs were held enroute.
 Irving Chang, one of the student leaders of Hua Chung, recalled the following experiences during the trek: